The 78th Annual Thomas Cawthron Memorial Lecture

 Revolutionising post-operative pain relief

-Join us for the 78th Annual Thomas Cawthron Memorial Lecture on Tuesday 19 October from 5.30pm, where we’ll be revealing Cawthron Institute’s contribution to a major global scientific innovation that is supporting the development of the world’s first algae-based pain medication.
-Cawthron’s Annual Lecture keynote speaker Dr Charles Berde – Senior Associate in Pain Medicine at Boston Children’s Hospital and Professor of Anaesthesia at Harvard Medical School – will explain the work he and his colleagues have been doing to develop a neosaxitoxin-based local anaesthetic.
-He’ll explore the potential impact of this drug on post-operative care for his patients, and the wider impact of being able to administer a pain relief medication with no addictive properties or known side effects.
-He’ll present via video link from the United States, and join a live discussion with Cawthron Scientists Dr Johan Svenson and Andy Selwood at the Nelson Centre of Musical Arts in Nelson which will be simultaneously live-streamed to a global audience.
-Register to attend at cawthron.live
+Thank you to everyone who tuned in to hear our virtual 78th Annual Thomas Cawthron Memorial Lecture on Tuesday 19 October where we discussed Cawthron’s contribution to a major global scientific innovation that is supporting the development of the world’s first algae-based pain medication.
+Cawthron’s Annual Lecture keynote speaker Dr Charles Berde, Senior Associate in Pain Medicine at Boston Children’s Hospital and Professor of Anaesthesia at Harvard Medical School, explained the work he and his colleagues have been doing to develop a neosaxitoxin-based local anaesthetic, and the collaboration with Cawthron Institute to advance this.
+Dr Berde presented via video link from the United States and joined a live discussion with Cawthron Scientists Dr Johan Svenson and Andy Selwood.

 Keynote and speaker biographies